Ty France Player Props: Mariners vs. Angels

-On Tuesday, Ty France (coming off going 1-for-5 with a double and an RBI) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Jose Suarez.
-First pitch is at 9:40 PM ET.
+On Wednesday, Ty France (on the back of going 2-for-4 with a double) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Angels.
+He strung together two hits (going 2-for-4 with a double) in his last appearance against the Angels.

 Ty France Game Info & Props vs. the Angels